MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-outbound-text-messaging-setup.md

 1. Go to your [Azure account homepage](https://ms.portal.azure.com/#home) and navigate to your resource through **Subscriptions** > **Resource groups** > **Resource name**.
 1. Go to **Keys** under **Settings** and jot down the Primary and Secondary Connection String values.
 These values are required to create the integration between Customer Insights - Journeys and Azure Communication Services.
 1. Under **Telephony & SMS**, go to **Phone Numbers** to find the toll-free number you want to use as a sender.
 Go to **Alphanumeric Sender ID** and to **Short Codes** for the respective types of numbers.

-## Add a sender number from an Infobip, LINK Mobility, Telesign, Twilio, or Vibes account (worldwide)

-You can purchase or reuse an existing Infobip, LINK Mobility, Telesign, Twilio, or Vibes SMS account to send text messages in Customer Insights - Journeys. **The integration works for all countries** in which a phone number can be purchased from the relevant SMS provider.

-The sender types supported vary based on the selected provider. **Customer Insights - Journeys also supports Alphanumeric Sender IDs**.

-> [!IMPORTANT]
-> To ensure that third-party SMS providers handle STOP commands properly, you must configure your consent settings directly with the provider.

 ### Sign up for and configure an Infobip account